Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 Krakatoa Island, A Place of Continuous Eruptions

 In 1883, Krakatoa jarred the world awake with a massive eruption that could be heard a quarter way around the planet.
-The mighty blast also awakened the world to the destructive and deadly power of volcanoes.
-Though there hasn't been a volcano as powerful or deadly, since the Indonesian eruption that killed over 80,000 (mostly by tsunami), history tells us there have been plenty of bigger eruptions in the many centuries of human history that preceded Krakatoa.
+Though there hasn't been a volcano as powerful or destructive, since the deadly Indonesian eruption that killed over 80,000 (mostly by tsunami), history tells us there have been plenty of bigger eruptions in the many centuries of human history that preceded Krakatoa.

 Pico do Fogo